0xm0-v1/sik6/CONTRIBUTING.md

 1. Create a branch from `main`.
 2. Implement and test your changes locally.
-3. Commit your changes — pre-commit hooks will automatically enforce linting / formatting and conventions.
+3. Commit your changes – pre-commit hooks will automatically enforce linting / formatting and conventions.
 4. Open a Pull Request for review and approval before merging.

+> Adding a brand-new domain (table + API + frontend page)?
+> Follow the [New Domain Workflow](./docs/new-domain-workflow.md) for a step-by-step checklist with links to detailed guides.